Kaiyu-W/VAETracer/README.md

 # The scripts will automatically wait for the data to become available before proceeding.
 ```

-Alternatively, for GetAF.py, you can use it programmatically:
+You can also use `GetAF.py` programmatically in Python:
 ```python
 from preprocess import GetAF